rust-lang/book/src/ch17-05-streams.md

 String>>` instead of just a `Stream<Item = String>>`.
 The caller would have to await `get_messages` itself to get access to the stream.
 But remember: everything in a given future happens linearly; concurrency happens *between* futures.
-Awaiting `get_messages` would require it to send all the messages, and sleeping between sending them, before returning the receiver stream.
-As a result, The timeout would end up useless, because there would be no delays in the stream itself: the delays all happen before the stream is even available.
+Awaiting `get_messages` would require it to send all the messages, including sleeping between sending each message, before returning the receiver stream.
+As a result, the timeout would end up useless.
+There would be no delays in the stream itself: the delays would all happen before the stream was even available.

 Instead, we leave `get_messages` as a regular function which returns a stream, and spawn a task to handle the async `sleep` calls.